(Just Like) Starting Over

-"(Just Like) Starting Over" is a song written and performed by John Lennon from the 1980 album, Double Fantasy.
+"(Just Like) Starting Over" (originally titled "Starting Over") is a song written and performed by John Lennon.
 It was released as a single on 24 October 1980 in the United Kingdom, with Yoko Ono's "Kiss Kiss Kiss" as the B-side.
-It reached number one in both the US and UK after Lennon was murdered on 8 December 1980.
-It was Lennon's final single released in his lifetime.
+It reached number one in both the US and UK after Lennon was murdered on 8 December 1980, and achieved the Christmas number two position in the latter country.
+It was Lennon's first single from the album Double Fantasy and the final released by him during his lifetime.